andrew-noble/doomscroll-detector/README.md

 ![Demo GIF](media/best_clip.gif)

-Anecdotally, I don't personally find myself scrolling away the hours while on my feet, or even seated in a chair.
+Anecdotally, I don't find myself scrolling away the hours while on my feet, or even seated in a chair.
 Its mostly when I am reclined.
 As such, the system flags when the person in frame had a phone in their hand AND is reclined.
-If they're sitting upright with their phone, it doesn't fire, and obviously if they're just reclined without a phone, it also doesn't fire.
+As you can see in the above GIF, the system doesn't flag when:

+- subject is sitting up using their phone, or
+- reclined without a phone

 The system is divided into 3 parts, a vision pipeline, a webserver, and a simple dashboard.